dean-shaff/money-share/notes.md

 TODO:
 - Don't ever send password back in response!!!!
 - I need to make (most) API routes authenticated routes only... this will happen later
 - fix daysRemaining function -- it is currently not working correctly
+- I'd like to fix data flow from `DashboardContainer` to `Dashboard` and other downstream elements
+- Can I use `settings.js` in my client code?

 ### 16/09/2020